-We don't know.
 To date, the research literature has described five individuals with SDAM.
 However, we have been contacted by many others reporting this syndrome.
+We suspect that the prevalence of SDAM may be similar to other neurodevelopmental syndromes (e.g., synesthesia, developmental prosopagnosia), at 1-2% of the population.
 Those interested in participating in further research are encouraged to go here and complete an online survey.

 Is SDAM a brain disease or illness?